anty-filidor/network_diffusion/README.md

 ## Contact with author

-In case of questions for the author please send mails here:
+In case of questions for the maintainer please send mails here:
 <michal.czuba.1995@gmail.com>.